 DOTA (1,4,7,10-tetraazacyclododecane-N,N',N'',N'''-tetraacetic acid)

-This BCA containing 4 acetic acid carboxylate group off the 4 nitrogens of its 12
+This BCA containing four acetic acid carboxylate groups off the four nitrogens of its

-atom cyclic structure and is capable of modifying proteins and binding radioactive
+twelve atom cyclic structure, is capable of modifying proteins and binding radioactive

 metal ions in strong coordination complexes of up to eight dative bonds.